 Get familiar with the regional artwork from the past 1,000 years at a beloved palace and museum.

 There are a lot of famous artists and creators who were from the Catalonia region.
 You can get a glimpse of their skill at Museu Nacional d’Art de Catalunya, also known as MNAC.
 It’s located in a very majestic-looking palace surrounded by gardens.

 The museum has an insanely large collection of Catalan art with over 1,000 pieces in total.

 Purchase anything from fresh fish and olives to wine and pastries at the oldest food markets in Barcelona.

-I’m a huge fan of wandering around a local market when you’re exploring a new city and Barcelona’s Mercado de La Boqueria is a gem.
+I’m a huge fan of wandering around a local market when you’re exploring a new city.
+Barcelona’s Mercado de La Boqueria is a gem — arguably the single best market in Spain.
 Running along La Rambla, La Boqueria is actually the oldest food market in Barcelona.